pipe-cd/pipecd/docs/content/en/docs-v0.34.x/user-guide/event-watcher.md

 This guide walks you through configuring Event watcher and how to push an Event.

 ## Prerequisites
-If you want to use EventWatcher configuration files under the `.pipe/` directory, before we get into configuring EventWatcher, be sure to configure Piped.
+Before we get into configuring EventWatcher, be sure to configure Piped.
 See [here](/docs/operator-manual/piped/configuring-event-watcher/) for more details.
-In other cases, there is no prerequisite.
-Let's move on to Usage.

 ## Usage
 File updating can be done by registering the latest value corresponding to the Event in the Control Plane and comparing it with the current value.